 I should make a quick disclosure here: I am passionately pro feeding dogs fresh, homemade food, so don’t for a second take this as an attack on making food for dogs at home.
 However, I’m also passionate about making sure that the food we make is complete and balanced.
 (If you want to read more about my stance on things, go here.)

 I also want to make a couple of other points.
 Firstly, dog food is BIG, BIG business.
 That means there are some very powerful forces actively working against the idea that dog owners can and should be responsible for their dog’s nutrition.
 (They’ve been working on that line since the 60s, believe it or not!
-We cover more about that in our 3-Step Guide to Homemade Dog Food.)
+We cover more about that in our post What should a dog eat?)

 Secondly, the minimum recommended nutritional requirements as set out by AAFCO (The Association of American Feed Control Officials) and the FEDIAF, the trade body representing the European pet food industry are not universally accepted.
 A number of people believe they’re skewed to the large manufacturers (they are) and dry, extruded food (also probably true).